leechseed/_setsunadev/_narratology_dir/narratology_bal/_routledge_format.md

 - **Focus**: How narrators manipulate time to affect the narrative's structure and the audience's perception.

-Absolutely!
-Let’s delve into Chapter 3 of Mieke Bal's "Introduction to Narratology," which focuses on the representation of time and order in narratives.
-This chapter explores how narrators manipulate temporal structures to craft compelling narratives and influence the audience’s understanding and emotional engagement.

 ### Content
 Chapter 3 addresses the complex ways in which narratives handle time, discussing the concepts of order, duration, and frequency of events.
 Bal explains that the chronological order of events (the fabula) often differs from how these events are presented in the narrative (the story), through techniques like flashbacks, flashforwards, and the pacing of narrative delivery.